 What’s the most challenging dinner you’ve ever had to make?

 Goodness I don’t think I have ever done anything that challenging!
 I suppose it was a little daunting making my first souffle but other than that I just take things in my stride!

 Which cooking utensils do you recommend everyone have in the kitchen?

-A good blender so either a vitamix or nutribullet depending on price, a spiralizer (from our website www.honestlyhealthyfood.com
+A good blender so either a vitamix or nutribullet depending on price, a spiralizer (from our website www.honestlyhealthyfood.com) and a microplane.

 How do you come up with new recipes?
 Is it luck or is there a process?